squid-cache/squid-cache.github.io/Squid-3.4.rst

  * SquidConf:spoof_client_ip directive for managing TPROXY spoofing

-The intention with this series is to improve the upgrade path and concentrate on further portability improvements.
-Squid-2.7 missing features are listed as regressions in http://www.squid-cache.org/Versions/v3/3.HEAD/RELEASENOTES.html#s6
+The intention with this series is to improve portability and stability.
+Some remaining Squid-2.7 missing features are listed as regressions in http://www.squid-cache.org/Versions/v3/3.HEAD/RELEASENOTES.html#s6

 Packages of what will become squid 3.4 source code are available at http://www.squid-cache.org/Versions/v3/3.HEAD/